enricofrigoli/chg_project/script/task10.md

 ================

-Use *GATK ASEReadCounter* with the following setup, the same as task 9 bit with different sites.
+Use *GATK ASEReadCounter* with the following setup, the same as task 9 but with different sites.
 In this case we consider all SNP sites stored in the hap map file (`hapmap_3.3.b37.vcf`) and not only the ones found with the variant calling.